THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

-Unto you first God, having raised up his Son Jesus, sent him to bless you, in turning away every one of you from his iniquities.
+“To you first, God, having raised up His Servant Jesus, sent Him to bless you, in turning away every one of you from your iniquities.”
 (Acts 3:26)

-“Repent ye therefore.”
-“Turning away every one of you from his iniquities.”
+“Repent.”
+“Turning away every one of you from your iniquities.”

 The message of the Book of Acts is, “Repent”!

-“Repentance unto life”!
+“Repentance to life”!
 It is repentance, a change of behavior, that leads us to eternal life.

 Repentance, a change of behavior, was preached by the early Apostles in view of the coming of Christ to judge the deeds of people.
 God in Christ shall judge the world “in righteousness.”
 The concept was (and is) that if you do not change your manner of living you will suffer at the coming of the Lord.
 This was the original Gospel.